 Minor incidents may fly under the media radar.
-Any incident that spills off school grounds or draws more widespread attention also likely will draw media attention.
+Any incident that spills off school grounds or draws more widespread attention will also likely draw media attention.
 So at any moment in a crisis, the next call may be from a reporter wanting information and a comment.

 Your school or district may have a public information officer or media relations specialist.
 If so, that person should be involved from the very outset, to be prepared for early media calls.

 That person—or someone else with previous experience working with media or public relations—should be designated to handle all media inquiries.
-It’s imperative that this person be kept up to date on all aspects of the situation, through regular meetings and communications.
+It’s imperative that this person be kept up-to-date on all aspects of the situation, through regular meetings and communications.

 A single hub is vital to avoid miscommunication and the spread of conflicting messages or misinformation.
 If four people are answering media questions in four different ways, you will end up sending mixed and misleading messages.

 Resist the urge to deliver a flat “no comment.”
 The lack of information makes the media more apt to look to others to answer their questions and also may be seen by some as a lack of action on your part—that you are ignoring the incident, trying to sweep it under the rug, not taking it seriously, hoping it just might go away.
 Because of that, a “no comment” response may damage your efforts to rebuild community.
 What’s a good alternative, when you have little or nothing to say?
 Frame the response as a values statement: “We’re very concerned.
 We don’t yet have all the facts.
 We’ll be ready to make a comment when we do.”